yt-project/yt/doc/source/visualizing/volume_rendering.rst

 voxels (drawn from a data source) and is integrated in a front-to-back manner.
 Depending on whether or not other opaque objects are in the scene, the volume may or may not be traversed in its entirety.

-.. note:: Behavior is undefined for volume sources that overlap that are added
-          to a scene.

 Hard and Opaque Objects
 +++++++++++++++++++++++